 Sacred Act 2: Wuqoof (standing at Arafat)

 Today is the most important day of the Hajj.
 Why?
 Because Muslim scholars say this is the “day the religion of Islam was perfected.”
 The Hajj only becomes valid when the day of Wuqoof is observed.
 For it is on this day Muslims believe their major and minor sins are forgiven.* If they miss this day, their pilgrimage is pointless.
 Today, they will invoke Allah for mercy and forgiveness as they stand or sit near Mount Arafat.

-Muslims believe that as they finish this day they are cleansed of sin,* which also brings freedom from shame.
+Muslims believe that as they finish this day they are cleansed of sin which also brings freedom from shame.
 At sunset, a cannon sounds.
-Pilgrims leave Mount Arafat going to Muzdalifah, where they sleep or stay up all night under the stars.
+Pilgrims leave Mount Arafat to go to Muzdalifah, where they sleep or stay up all night under the stars.

 Key Scriptures to Pray

 The next day John saw Jesus coming toward him and said, “Look, the Lamb of God, who takes away the sin of the world!”
 John 1:29

 He [Jesus Christ] commanded us to preach to the people and to testify that he [Jesus] is the one whom God appointed as judge of the living and the dead.
 All the prophets testify about him that everyone who believes in him receives forgiveness of sins through his name.
 Acts 10:42-43

 Forgiveness on Mount Arafat,

 Muslim pilgrims long for their major and minor sins to be removed from their lives.
 John the Baptist’s words cry out that Jesus takes away the sins of the world.
 Pray that Muslims would not feel a cleansed heart until they accept and delight in the finished work of Christ on our behalf.